timhwang21/react-gotchas/mapStateToProps.md

 ## Props should be connected in a pure way

+**This is probably the single most important tip in this repository.
+From my experience, the vast majority of crippling performance problems can be traced back to an incorrect implementation of `mapStateToProps()`.**

 Be aware the `mapStateToProps()` is called on EVERY store change.
 This can lead to wasted rerenders when completely unrelated parts of the application update.

 Consider the following: